How freelancers can ask their existing clients for referrals? Tips on when is the right time to ask client for referrals along with an email template.

 I had a very active schedule of sending an email of thanks note of each payment from a client with a few lines to ask for a referral.
 That worked the best for me back then.

-In the last few years, I have stopped asking for referrals because I have more work than I can typically handle but when I was actively looking for more clients Ideally I always like to ask for referrals in the payment thanks note.
-I still send a thanks note for payment but don’t ask for referrals anymore.
+In the last few years, I have stopped asking for referrals because I have more work than I can typically handle, but when I was actively looking for more clients, Ideally, I always like to ask for referrals in the payment thanks note.
+I still send a thanks note for payment, but don’t ask for references anymore.

 Here is an email from my 2014 archive from a client who was my referral client.
 She introduced me to one more client.

 When I was looking for new clients, the referral chain of clients always helped me set a constant source of clients.

 Now since I have stopped asking for referrals, I have not been getting any referrals either.
 So if you ask for referrals, you increase the chance of getting one but not otherwise.